nclab-me-ncku/Temporal_Attention_LSTM/README.md

 ## Introduction and environment

  * This repository implements temporal attention-aware timestep selection (TTS) method for LSTM.
  * Our research has exerted this technique in neural decoding.
-Experimental results show that it could <font color=#800000>outperform state-of-the-art neural decoders</font> on two nonhuman primate datasets.
-In addition, it also <font color=#800000>reduces the computation time for prediction</font>.
+Experimental results show that it could **outperform state-of-the-art neural decoders** on two nonhuman primate datasets.
+In addition, it also **reduces the computation time for prediction**.
  * Here is our environment:
 > * OS: Windows 10
 >* Language: python 3.9